matteocrippa/leafminer/README.md

 4. **Provide Information and Save:**
    Fill out the form, click the save button, and then reboot your device.

-   We've set _public-pool.io_ as the default solo pool, but feel free to change it to your preference.
+   We've set _pool.vkbit.com_ as the default solo pool, but feel free to change it to your preference.

 **Verification:**
 If the setup is successful, you'll see your miner in the stats.